5 Best Non-Toxic Toothpaste Brands (Fully Tested & Reviewed)

 Use discount code SKL10 to save 10%!

-Living Well With Dr. Michelle is one of the more thoughtfully formulated hydroxyapatite brands we came across during our research, especially if you are specifically looking for a fluoride-free remineralizing option.
+Living Well With Dr. Michelle is one of the more thoughtfully formulated hydroxyapatite brands we came across during our research, especially if you are specifically looking for remineralizing benefits.

 What I really appreciate is that the brand offers both a traditional toothpaste and a tooth powder option because everyone’s preferences are different.